sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 ![JMX with Akka](jmx_akka.png)

-We can find back our _routero_ router and _pingo_ actor and monitor their Akka internal state (mailbox, )
+We can find back our _routero_ router and _pingo_ actor and monitor their Akka internal state:
+- mailboxes size: it should stay small
+- processing time: it should be tiny
+- errors: it should be 0

+We can create nice dashboards with those metrics to clearly have the picture of what's going on within the actors, that's truly useful.

 # JMXTrans: Send JMX metrics anywhere